|Aurora Borealis! |

 It is easy to test partial, or proto-wings — baby birds use them all the time.
 Dial noted that baby partridges can scurry up a 45 degree incline using just their strong legs.

-first evolved to protect from cold and wet weather, and later acted to aid
+Feathers could have first evolved to protect from cold and wet weather, and later acted to aid in running.

 JACKSONVILLE DAILY NEWS

 BEAUFORT NC January 19, 2003 (JD News) - The inscription on a bell in the Blackbeard display at the N.C.
 Maritime Museum in Beaufort clearly reads "IH S Maria" and "ANO DE 1709."

 And museum signs accompanying the display date the bell at 1709.